-To facilitate interaction between Governments and IPBES between sessions of the Plenary, each Government and observer organization should designate one focal point for all IPBES activities.
+To facilitate interaction between Governments and IPBES between sessions of the Plenary, each Government should designate one focal point for all IPBES activities.

 To designate a focal point or a secondary focal point, an official letter should be sent from the relevant Government to the IPBES secretariat.
 In addition to the letter, the national focal point designation form, including full contact information for the focal point or secondary focal point, should be filled and returned to the IPBES secretariat.
 Letter and completed designation form should be sent by email to the secretariat at: email@example.com.
 The secretariat will make the necessary changes and/or update the corresponding database and the IPBES website once the filled form and accompanying letter was received.

 To receive IPBES communications, the focal points need to register to the IPBES website following this link: https://www.ipbes.net/user/register.